MindCS2018/Calendar-Analytics/README.md

 ```
 $ createdb cals
 ```
-To run the app from the command line of the terminal, run
+To run the app locally
 ```
 $ python server.py
 ```